cganter/CoMoTk/README.md

     % done

-<a id="orgae239dc"></a>
+<a id="org5c33f3a"></a>

 # Current State

-`CoMoTk` is currently work in progress and should be functional to the extent as shown in the `examples/` folder.
-The following table gives a brief overview on the actual state.
+The following table gives a brief overview on the actual state:

 <table border="2" cellspacing="0" cellpadding="6" rules="groups" frame="hsides">